dessant/lock-threads/README.md

   - Pull requests that have been locked, value is a JSON string in the form of `[{"owner": "actions", "repo": "toolkit", "issue_number": 1}]`
   - Defaults to `''`
+- **`discussions`**
+  - Discussions that have been locked, value is a JSON string in the form of `[{"owner": "actions", "repo": "toolkit", "discussion_number": 1}]`
+  - Defaults to `''`

 ## Examples

-The following workflow will search once an hour for closed issues and pull requests that have not had any activity in the past year and can be locked.
+The following workflow will search once an hour for closed issues, pull requests and discussions that have not had any activity in the past year and can be locked.

 <!-- prettier-ignore -->